AdrianSkar/markdown/fcc_guide.md

 ```

 ### Code explanation
-The function first evaluates `if` the condition `(a === b)` evaluates to `true` considering both type and value.
-If it does, it returns the statement between the curly braces ("Equal").
-If it doesn't, it returns the next `return` statement outside them ("Not equal").
+The function first evaluates `if` the condition `(val != 99)` evaluates to `true`.
+If it does, it returns the statement between the curly braces ("Not equal").
+If it doesn't, it returns the next `return` statement outside them ("Equal").

-### Sources

-<span id="cite1">1</span>. ["Basic JavaScript: Comparison with the Strict Equality Operator", fCC lesson at *Javascript Algorithms And Data Structures Certification*](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-strict-equality-operator)

 ### Resources

 - ["Using the Equality Operators" - *MDN JavaScript reference*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Using_the_Equality_Operators)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3OTc4Mzg4LC0yMDMwNDcxOTI5LDU0Mj
-Q3MzI1OCwxNzU4NDgxOTIyXX0=
+eyJoaXN0b3J5IjpbLTc3NDIxMDIzMiwtMjAzMDQ3MTkyOSw1ND
+I0NzMyNTgsMTc1ODQ4MTkyMl19
 -->